Disclaimer:

 Key Takeaways

-- Investors usually need a 30% deposit, while new builds can qualify at 20%.
+- Investors usually need a larger deposit than owner-occupiers, while qualifying new builds may receive more favourable treatment.

 - LVR is based on the bank's valuation, not always the purchase price.